python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 control.copy_from(learner)
 ```

-One can also periodically save the learner while running in a `~adaptive.Runner`.
+One can also periodically save the learner while running in a {class}`~adaptive.Runner`.
 Use it like:

 ```{jupyter-execute}
 def slow_f(x):